stanford-sdss/package-management/apptainer/README.md

 ## Step 1: Build your container

 Apptainer containers are build from "recipe" files.
-An example of a recipe file is [`simple_python.def`](https://github.com/stanford-sdss/package-management/blob/main/apptainer/python/simple_python.def), available in the Python directory in this repository.
+An example of a recipe file is [`simple_python.def`](https://github.com/stanford-sdss/package-management/blob/main/apptainer/python/simple_python.def), available in the `python` directory in this repository.
 A recipe file contains many different sections.
 The [Singularity documentation on all sections can be found here](https://docs.sylabs.io/guides/2.6/user-guide/container_recipes.html).
 For our example, these are the three sections we'll use:

 1. Header
     * In the header, you'll define the base image you're working from, and where to find that image.